Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels: Discussion

 \section{Discussion}

-Superhydrophobic surfaces (SHSs) can be contaminated by trace amounts of surfactant, which may reduce their drag-reducing potential for applications in microchannels and marine hydrodynamics \citep{peaudecerf2017traces, tomlinson2023model}.
-Field studies have shown that environmental surfactant concentrations can vary significantly in space and time \citep{frossard2019properties}.
-Some of these variations can occur over length scales comparable to the size of the SHS, causing local variations in slip and drag reduction.
-To explore the impact of these local spatio--temporal variations in surfactant concentration, we have derived an asymptotic theory to model the unsteady transport of soluble surfactant in a laminar pressure-driven channel flow bounded between two SHSs.
-The SHSs are textured with grooves that are periodic in the streamwise and spanwise directions.
-Exploiting the multiple length scales in the problem, we have derived and solved a quasi-steady nonlinear advection--diffusion equation for surfactant concentration transport over moderate length scales, which is coupled to an unsteady nonlinear advection--diffusion equation for surfactant flux transport over large length scales.
+Superhydrophobic surfaces (SHSs) can be contaminated by trace amounts of surfactant, which may reduce their drag-reducing potential for applications in microchannels and marine hydrodynamics \citep{peaudecerf2017traces, tomlinson2023model}. \jl{In order to provide some fundamental insight into the effect of these local spatio--temporal variations in surfactant concentration, we have considered a scenario that is simplified compared to real applications, which take place in complex natural, industrial or laboratory environments.
+We have derived an asymptotic theory to model the unsteady transport of soluble surfactant in a laminar pressure-driven channel flow bounded between two SHSs.} The SHSs are textured with periodic grooves in the streamwise and spanwise directions.
+Exploiting the multiple length scales in the problem, we have derived and solved a quasi-steady advection--diffusion equation for surfactant concentration transport over moderate length scales, which is coupled to an unsteady advection--diffusion equation for surfactant flux transport over large length scales.
 The governing partial differential equations for surfactant flux transport can be rewritten in terms of the slip length or drag reduction, key quantities of interest for practical applications.
-When there is a disturbance to the surfactant flux that varies over a large number of periods \cite[similar to those measured in the ocean by][]{frossard2019properties} but over a length smaller or similar to the size of the SHS, our model allows us to make predictions about the propagation speed, the shape of the disturbance, and the evolving distribution of slip length and drag reduction.
+When there is a disturbance to the surfactant flux that varies over a large number of periods \cite[similar to those measured in the ocean by][]{frossard2019properties}, our model allows us to make predictions about the propagation speed, the shape of the disturbance, and the evolving distribution of slip length and drag reduction.
 Furthermore, in certain regions of parameter space, higher surfactant concentrations can lead to surface immobilisation and therefore slower surfactant flux transport, leading to wave-steepening and shock formation in the distribution of surfactant flux, slip length and drag reduction.